-Surface water resources area a potential water supply source within Region II.
-Previous surface water investigations and analyses have focused on the Shoal River as a potential alternative water supply for Okaloosa County and the region (PBS&J 2006).
-The District and Okaloosa County, along with Eglin AFB, the U.S. Army Corps of Engineers, a several consulting engineers, have partnered to evaluate alternatives, funding options, and site plans.
-From 2011-2015, Okaloosa County successfully acquired more than 1,600 acres of land along the Shoal River around Interstate 10 for future development of an offline reservoir.
+Surface water resources are a potential water supply source within Region II.
+Previous surface water investigations and analyses have focused on the Shoal River as a potential alternative water supply source for Okaloosa County and the region (PBS&J 2006).
+The District has supported cooperative efforts to evaluate alternatives, funding options, and site plans with Okaloosa County and project partners that have included Eglin AFB and the U.S. Army Corps of Engineers.
+From 2011-2015, Okaloosa County successfully acquired more than 1,600 acres of land along the Shoal River near Interstate 10 for future development of an offline reservoir and for water resource protection.
 The District and Okaloosa County will continue coordinating on this project through the planning period.

-The Shoal River MFL work plan was finalized in FY 2017-2018 and hydrologic data collection is underway.
-The MFL technical assessment is scheduled to be complete in 2023.
-Completion of this MFL is expected to protect key water resource values such as fish and wildlife habitats, recreation, and freshwater storage and supply.
+Completion of the Shoal River MFL technical assessment in future years is expected to protect key water resource values such as fish and wildlife habitats, recreation, and freshwater storage and supply.
 The MFL analyses will also support future IWUP permitting decisions regarding withdrawal allocations.
-Additional information on Shoal River development is in the Error!
-Reference source not found.Error!
-Reference source not found.Error!
-Reference source not found.Error!
-Reference source not found.WSD section.
+Additional information on Shoal River development is in the WSD section.